253rd Rifle Division: Encirclement battle with 9th Army

 Following the elimination of the breakthrough group the front of the 21st and 120th Corps, as well as 28th Army's 130th and 152nd Rifle Divisions, remained along the line from Lübben to Krausnick to outside Teupitz to outside Mittenwalde.
 By this time the encircled German forces were occupying no more than 900 sq. km.
 On April 27 Gordov was ordered to preempt the formation of another breakthrough group by attacking with his first echelon divisions from the south and west in the general direction of Münchehofe.
 The 149th and 253rd Divisions were to take up defensive positions along the line Terpt and further north along the highway as far as Neuendorf.
 Despite these efforts the 9th Army made a further effort to break through the encirclement ring in the direction of Halbe.
 During the day numerous efforts were made by groups of up to 1,000 men, supported by armor, but none were successful.
 1st Belorussian Front's 3rd Army linked up with units of 21st Corps in the LoptenHalbe area.

 As a result of the April 27 fighting the German group of forces in the woods north of Baruth was eliminated, as were all their attempts to again organize a breakthrough to the west.
 By now the pocket had shrunk to about 400 sq. km.
 During the next day forces of both Fronts continued squeezing the ring.
 In the morning the 9th Army made another effort to escape through the Halbe area with a group up to an infantry division in strength, supported by up to 18-20 tanks.
 This struck the sector TeirowLopten occupied by 21st Corps and 40th Rifle Corps of 3rd Army.
 By the end of the day, having beaten off 12 German attacks, the units of both Corps continued to hold their previous positions.
 In the process they took 3,000 prisoners and seized 15 tanks and 68 guns.
-By the end of the day the pocket was about 10km north-to-south and up to 14km east-to-west.
+By the end of the day the pocket was about 10 km north-to-south and up to 14 km east-to-west.